Rajkot Bus Rapid Transit System: Corridors for BRTS

-Ring road of the Rajkot city which has 45 m width and which passes through all importance centers of the city has excellent opportunity to reduce the traffic congestion problems and stress.
+The Ring Road of Rajkot city, which has 45 m width and passes through all important centers of the city, has an excellent opportunity to reduce traffic congestion problems and stress.
 The length of the ring road is 29.00 km.

 Ring road which overlays with National Highways 8 B:

-Out of 29.00 km total length of Ring Road about 9.14 km overlaps with National highway 8 B. The width of road in this section is 60 m.
-The development of National highway 8 B is carried out by National Highway Authority under Prime Minister National Highway Development Program.
-The work of development of this stretch is at an advance stage of completion.
-This will be considered in Part-III of BRTS program(Phase-I).
-However, at the end of phase and start of the BRTS the NH will be used as mixed corridor.
+Out of 29.00 km total length of Ring Road about 9.14 km overlaps with National Highway 8 B. The width of the road in this section is 60 m.
+The development of National Highway 8 B is carried out by the National Highway Authority under the Prime Minister's National Highway Development Program.
+The work of development of this stretch is at an advanced stage of completion.
+This will be considered in Part III of the BRTS program(Phase I).
+However, at the end of the phase and the start of the BRTS, the NH will be used as a mixed corridor.

 Ring road which passes through Rajkot Urban Development Area:

 About 9.16 km of length of ring road falls under RUDA and will be considered as Phase-II of Blue Corridor development.

 Ring road which passes through Rajkot Municipal Corporation area:

-Out of 29.00 km total length of BRTS, about 10.70 km pass through RMC area and will be developed Part-I of in first Phase of BRTS Program.
-There are eighteen stations on this part of BRTS section.
+Out of 29.00 km total length of BRTS, about 10.70 km pass through the RMC area and will be developed in Part I of in first Phase of the BRTS Program.
+There are eighteen stations in this part of the BRTS section.
 These are: